Theory of quantum system certification: a tutorial: Quantum processes

 It was realized early on that the verification of quantum supremacy is a daunting task~\cite{Gogolin2013BosonSamplingIn,AarArk14}.
 One might hope that it is possible to perform a non-interactive black-box verification.
 Such a verification certifies the sampling task solely from the samples itself.
 Unfortunately, the same features of a probability distribution that guarantee the classical hardness of the sampling task prohibit the efficient verification from samples on a classical computer \cite{HanKliEis19}.
 Optimal but non-efficient strategies for general verification problems were studied in Ref.~\cite{ValVal17}.

-We focused on cross-entropy estimation for the quantum supremacy verification \cite{BoiIsaSme16}.
+We focus on cross-entropy estimation for the quantum supremacy verification \cite{BoiIsaSme16}.
 Another measure of the form \eqref{eq:xeb:fform} is employed in the \ac{HOG} test which uses a heavy-side function as $f$ \cite{Aaronson2016ComplexityTheoreticFoundations}.
 A refined notion of the heavy outcome generation test is the \ac{BOG} test proposed in Ref.~\cite{bouland_quantum_2018}.
-Naturally, approaches for quantum state and processes certification can also be used to verify a sampling task under a varying set of assumptions.
-Finally, it is an on-going endeavour to develop classical strategies for spoofing verification protocols for quantum supremacy with successes reported e.g.\ in Refs.~\cite{Kahanamoku:2019:Forging,BarakEtAl:2020:Spoofing} and for collecting evidence for the hardness of classical spoofing \cite{AaronsonGunn:2019:Classical}.
+Note that these protocols still require an efficient simulation of the quantum circuit on another computing device.
+One approach to overcome this bottleneck is to run the quantum circuit as part of a larger circuit that includes so-called traps, subcircuits that can be efficiently simulated \cite{Ferracin18AccreditingOutputsOf}.
+Naturally, approaches for quantum state and processes certification can also be used to verify a sampling task under a various assumptions.
+It is an ongoing endeavor to develop classical strategies for spoofing verification protocols for quantum supremacy with successes reported e.g.\ in Refs.~\cite{Kahanamoku:2019:Forging,BarakEtAl:2020:Spoofing} and for collecting evidence for the hardness of classical spoofing \cite{AaronsonGunn:2019:Classical}.

 An extensive, recent overview over verification and certification methods in the context of quantum supremacy can be found in Ref.~\cite{Hangleiter:2020:thesis}.